Recommended production settings

 sudo blockdev --setra 512 /dev/<device>

-The latest 64-bit version of Java 7 is recommended, not the OpenJDK.
+The latest 64-bit version of Java 6 or 7 is recommended, not the OpenJDK.

 Java Native Access (JNA) is required for production installations.